HankSheehan/EloPy/README.md

 # EloPy

 A python library for the Elo Rating System.
+Right now it only supports 1 vs 1 games.

 ## What is the Elo Rating System?